 When I was away from Australia for 30 years and lived for almost 20 of those years in a communal town called Bolinas on the north coast of California, I was very used to community.
 Group shows, group magazines and group everything.
-It all belonged to the to the town and I was an active member of the town.
-So, when I came back to Sydney it was a bit wrench.
+It all belonged to the town and I was an active member of the town.
+So, when I came back to Sydney it was a bit of a wrench.
 It was difficult.
-I can’t remember how I graduated into TAP, but once I discovered TAP in 1994-95, I took to it like a duck-towater.
-I wasn’t an established artist in Sydney and so it was a very easy way for me to who my work.
-It’s very urban, than my little country town in norther California.
+I can’t remember how I graduated into TAP, but once I discovered TAP in 1994-95, I took to it like a duck to water.
+I wasn’t an established artist in Sydney and so it was a very easy way for me to show my work.

 “I don’t hold anything back.
 You know I’ve put in some very satirical stuff into TAP and some confrontational work at Mardi Gras time and I’ve never had any trouble.
 Some a little bit of a worry, and I hope that’s ok – it’s always been ok.”Jim Anderson

 I think it’s very important to have freedom of expression and to have something like TAP around which doesn’t censor.
-We have been moving into a more conservative era for some time, so freedom of expression becomes more-andmore important because if you live in that puritanical conservative era, you tend to get caught up with self-censorship.
+We have been moving into a more conservative era for some time, so freedom of expression becomes more and more important because if you live in that puritanical conservative era, you tend to get caught up with self-censorship.
 Having absolute utter freedom from censorship, you get away from that idea of self-censorship.
 It’s very insidious, as you don’t know that you are doing it and at TAP Gallery you don’t have to worry about it.
 Lesley has never censored me and I’ve put in some pretty explicit stuff.
 I’ve put art into things like the Amnesty show, the Environmental show and particularly the Gay Out Loud show.
-I don’t hold anything back.
-You know I’ve put in some very satirical stuff into TAP and some confrontational work at Mardi Gras time and I’ve never had any trouble.
-Some a little bit of a worry, I hope that’s ok, and it’s always been ok.

 Audio Arts: Jim Anderson interviewed by Angela Stretch [14 March 2015] transcription by Jacqui McCarthy